cvmfs/doc-cvmfs/cpt-overview.rst

 -  Dynamic expansion of environment variables embedded in symbolic links

+-  Support for extended attributes, such as file capabilities and SElinux attributes

 -  Automatic mirror server selection based on geographic proximity

 -  Automatic load-balancing of proxy servers